-The investment-bond reserves account balances total \$17,993,959 in short- term investments and cash equivalents, with \$4,621,329 being classified as current assets and \$13,372,630 being classified as non-current assets.
+The investment-bond reserves account balances total \$725,257 in short- term investments and cash equivalents, with \$- being classified as current assets and \$725,257 being classified as non-current assets.
 Those investments that are being utilized to fund the maintenance and debt service reserve accounts are being classified as non-current assets as a result of their long-term restricted use.

-Note 7 - Ground Lease
+Note 6 - Ground lease

-Pursuant to a ground lease agreement between the Facilities and the Board of Supervisors of the University of Louisiana System, the Facilities (the Lessee) will lease the land, on which the student housing is being constructed, from the Board of Supervisors of the University of Louisiana System (the Lessor).
+Pursuant to a ground lease agreement between the Facilities and the Board of Supervisors of the University of Louisiana System, the Facilities (the Lessee) leased the land, on which the student housing was constructed, from the Board of Supervisors of the University of Louisiana System (the Lessor).

 The term of the lease ends when the bonds are paid in full.
 Annual lease payments of \$1 are required until the end of the lease term.
+On December 1, 2016, the bonds associated with the student housing facilities were defeased and considered to be paid in full.

-Note 8 - Bonds payable
+Note 7 - Bonds payable